best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     ...
 ```

-This examples shows a fixture named `spark_session` with a testing session scope.
+This example shows a fixture named `spark_session` with a testing session scope.
 Starting a new spark session can take a few seconds, so creating a new session
 for each test function would significantly increase the time it takes to run all of the tests.
 With a session level scope, the function is called once for the whole testing session